larahabashy/capstone-report/documentation.md

 To use the albumentations library:

 - This [guide](https://albumentations.ai/docs/examples/pytorch_classification/) is extremely helpful for our classification task.
 You develop your own class that inherits from the torch dataset.
 To see an example of this implementation for our dataset, please check this [notebook](https://github.com/UBC-MDS/capstone-gdrl-lipo/blob/auto_exp1/notebooks/autoalbument.ipynb).
-- Some transformations that are believed be helpful can be found.
-The following list is an example of those.

 We also tried a machine learning tool called [autoalbument](https://albumentations.ai/docs/autoalbument/) which allows for the selection of optimal transformations.